cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task2.md

 ```

 ## Results
-The following images are the result of supersampling `basic/test4.svg` with sample rate 1, 4 and 16.
+The following images are the result of supersampling `basic/test4.svg` with sample rates 1, 4 and 16.

 !!! info "Image displayed size too small?"